divyakrishnan15/BookingApp/readme.md

 15. I click on the logout option in the navigation, I am signed out of the site
 16. I am idle on the site for more than a set time, I am able to view posts and comments but I am prompted to log in again before I can add, update, or delete posts

+## Requirements:
+Use Node.js and Express.js to create a RESTful API.

+Use Handlebars.js as the template engine.

+Use MySQL and the Sequelize ORM for the database.

+Have both GET and POST routes for retrieving and adding new data.

+Use at least one new library, package, or technology that we haven’t discussed.

+Have a folder structure that meets the MVC paradigm.

+Include authentication (express-session and cookies).

+Protect API keys and sensitive information with environment variables.

+Be deployed using Heroku (with data).

+Have a polished UI.

+Be responsive.

+Be interactive (i.e., accept and respond to user input).

+Meet good-quality coding standards (file structure, naming conventions, follows best practices for class/id naming conventions, indentation, quality comments, etc.).

+Have a professional README (with unique name, description, technologies used, screenshot, and link to deployed application).

  ## Questions :
  <a name="Questions"></a>
  1. What is your Github Username?